jbolda/finatr/.changes/tauri-v2-rc.md

 ---
-"app": minor
+'app': minor
 ---

-Upgrade desktop app integration with Tauri to v2 RC.
+Upgrade desktop app integration with Tauri to v2.